 The street was narrow.
-Parked cars right beside us and a cement divider running down the entire length of the roadway to my left.
+Parked cars beside us and a cement divider running down the entire roadway to my left.
 On the other side of this divider were two very narrow lanes with a yellow line in the middle-a two-way bike path.

 At the end of the block, a green circle sign with a black arrow in the middle forces me to turn right only.

 It was complicated.
 I search for other signage for others entering the same intersection from all different directions, knowing my driving instructor will ask.